nonplayer/hammercrawl/hc_core_player.md

 As none of the base classes in HAMMERCRAWL! can see in the dark, having a source of light is crucial to successful dungeon delving.
 How can you expect to explore a dungeon and stay alive if you can't see?!
 In addition to all the standard role-playing needs that light serves in a game like this, the special meta-action of HAMMERCRAWL! are directly affected by it as well.
 For one you, absolutely require at least one light source in order to Camp, and if you try and Explore without light then you add potentially several additional dangerous Black Dice to the 'Smith's Divining Pool.

+### Types of Lighting

 There are five types of lighting:

-* Blackout
-* Darkness
-* Dim Light
-* Bright Light
-* Blinding Light

-HAMMERCRAWL! uses "classic" light sources and turn durations:
+* **Darkness:** Complete loss of visual perception, must rely on other senses if available.
+See deeper description further below.
+* **Weak Light:** Good enough for basic visibility, but apply disadvantage to deeper visual perception-based rolls at the 'Smith's discretion.
+* **Strong Light:** Good light for human vision, no light-specific penalties applied.
+* **Blinding Light:** Without adequate eye protection, suffer disadvantage to visual perception-based rolls.
+Continued exposure can lead to temporary or even permanent loss of vision at the 'Smith's discretion.

+### Common Light Sources

+Most adventuring parties in HAMMERCRAWL! have access to the following "common" sources of light:

+* **Candle:** Lasts 6 turns, giving a 5-foot radius of weak light
-* 1 torch = Burns for 6 turns (1 hour), with a 20-foot radius of effective light
+* **Torch:** Lasts 6 turns (1 hour), giving a 20-foot radius of weak light
-* lantern w/ 1 flash of oil = burns for 24 turns (4 hours), with a 40-foot radius of effective light
+* **Lantern w/ 1 flask of oil:** Lasts 24 turns (4 hours), giving a 40-foot radius of weak light
+* **Light Spell (requires spellcasting):** Lasts 6 turns (+1/caster level), giving a 15-foot radius of strong light

+### Combining/Canceling Light Sources

+Some of the following effects may occur in your games:

+* **Weak Light + Weak Light = Strong Light:** If two or more weak light sources are combines (such as two lit torches, for example), the result is a strong light in the overlapping space.
+* **Any Light + Regular Darkness = Regular Light:** Light of any kind introduced to darkness temporarily cancels that darkness.
+This should be pretty obvious.
+* **Magical Darkness + Regular Light = Magical Darkness:** Magical darkness is stronger than any regular light source.
+* **Magical Darkness + Magical Light = Double Negation:** Magical Darkness and Magical Light negate each other out of existence.
+If either side has a Continual effect, it returns to existence once the other effect has expired, but if both have the Continual effect then both are permanently negated.
+After negation, whatever regular lighting that previously existed returns to effect.

+I must note, however, that these are getting super nitpicky, so you may wish to just ignore this in your games and move the hell on with play.

+### Effects of Darkness

 When a character is acting under the effects of darkness, the following mechanics apply:

 * Their Combat Attack Dice pool is reduced by one.
 If this reduces it to Zero, they cannot effectively attack.
 * They can not perform Critical Hits on natural rolls of 20.
 Such rolls are treated as normal 20s instead, without the usual double damage effect.
 * Their Damage Hit Die is treated as one die size lower than it would normally be.
-* They roll with Disadvantage on Skill rolls and Area Saves.
+* They roll with Disadvantage on Skill rolls, Area Saves.
+* They roll with double Disadvantage on all rolls involving visual perception (if the 'Smith even allows them at all).

+As you can see, being in complete darkness is very much Not Good, so you are advised to keep fresh light sources handy at all times.

 ## Magic (ref)